-The Once-in-a-Lifetime Opportunity to Create a Newbury Town Forest
+The Once-in-a-Lifetime Opportunity to Create Tucker Mountain Town Forest

-The Town of Newbury has a one-time opportunity to acquire and establish a 635-acre Town Forest to include Tucker Mountain and Woodchuck Mountain.
+The Town of Newbury has a one-time opportunity to acquire and establish a 635-acre Tucker Mountain Town Forest.

 Members of the Leach family, who have allowed access to Tucker Mountain for over four decades, are selling their forestland on both sides of Tucker Mountain Road.
-They have generously offered it to the Town at half of fair market value.
+They generously offered it to the town at half of fair market value.

 The citizens of Newbury have voted to accept the offer and create a new town forest.